Marvin Bagley III

-Marvin Bagley III (born March 14, 1999) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
+Marvin Bagley III (born March 14, 1999) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
 He played college basketball for the Duke Blue Devils and was a 2018 Consensus All-American.
 Bagley was selected with the second overall pick by the Sacramento Kings in the 2018 NBA draft.
 At the end of the 2018–19 season, he was named to the NBA All-Rookie First Team.
 After spending three and a half seasons with the Kings, he was traded to the Detroit Pistons at the 2022 trade deadline.
-He played for nearly three seasons with Detroit before getting traded to the Wizards in 2024 and then traded again to the Memphis Grizzlies during the 2025 trade deadline.
+He played for nearly three seasons with Detroit before being traded to the Wizards in 2024 and then traded again to the Memphis Grizzlies during the 2025 trade deadline.

 High school career

 Bagley attended Corona del Sol High School in Tempe, Arizona, as a freshman, where he won the state championship and was named National Freshman Basketball Player of the Year by MaxPreps.
 His sophomore year, he transferred to Hillcrest Prep in Phoenix, Arizona, where he was teammates with future #1 pick Deandre Ayton.
 He left Hillcrest Prep in November 2015.
 In January 2016, he enrolled in Sierra Canyon School in Chatsworth, California.
 He was ruled ineligible to play his first year at Sierra Canyon due to California Interscholastic Federation (CIF) rules.
 In his last season for Sierra Canyon, he averaged 24.9 points per game and 10.1 rebounds per game.
 He would be named for the All-USA Today First Team in 2017.
 He would graduate a year early and reclassify into the 2017 class.